What is the Cost of Onboarding an Employee? [Calculator]

 BambooHR found that employees who felt that they received effective onboarding are 18 times more likely to feel committed to their organization than employees who felt their onboarding process was less effective.

-Executing an onboarding process is key to developing a strong infrastructure in an organization.
+An effective onboarding process is key to long-term success in an organization.
 As with many components of a business, there are costs involved in onboarding.
-Onboarding costs comprise all the equipment and manpower involved to help a new hire successfully transition into the company.
+Onboarding costs comprise all the equipment and working hours involved in helping a new hire successfully transition into your organization.

 Average Cost for Onboarding New Employees